“The government must follow the Constitution.”

 If power is arbitrary, it is absolute.
 It is complete and it is despotic.

 Which leads me to the U.S. Constitution.
 The Constitution is the Supreme Law of the Land.
 It is external to our government.
-It is the external control that is supposed to confine the U.S. government’s powers.
+It is the external control that is supposed to confine and define the U.S. government’s powers.
 It is the bastion of liberty because it is law that exists whether or not government exists.
-This means that the government is just as accountable to the Constitution as you and I are.
+This means that the government is just as accountable to the Constitution as you and I are to law.
 The U.S. government, therefore, does not have arbitrary power.

 Because its power is not dependent on the will or discretion of the government.
 No, its power is derived from the Constitution.
 The Constitution lays out specific duties that are to be performed by the government and then confines government action to only those duties.